 There is a known issue where metrics are not gathered correctly for replications which are in-progress when the metrics gathering task is triggered.

-The Security Trend tracks all the vulnerabilities found on your scanned repositories and builds.
+The Xray Scanning Trend tracks all the vulnerabilities found on your scanned repositories and builds.
 Tracking the security vulnerabilities allows you to detect problematic builds or repositories and analyze vulnerability trends over a period of time.

-In the example above, you can view the number of security vulnerabilities for builds and repositories.
-Selecting a point on the graph indicates the vulnerabilities by severity level - High, Medium or Low, with a percentage breakdown by repositories and builds.
+In the example above, you can view the number of vulnerabilities for builds and repositories.

 The Distribution Trend tracks the Release Bundle distribution to the Edge nodes.
 Tracking the Release Bundle distribution process allows you to evaluate the quality of your distribution process from the selected JPD to any Edge nodes.